May 21 2012

 Place the toothpick in the front axle slot.

-3.Glue the toothpick in the bottom of the front slot on the side that you want the raised wheel.
+3.Glue the toothpick in the bottom of the front slot on the side that you want the wheel to touch the track.
 The end of the toothpick should not quite reach the side of the block.
 Use the credit card to firmly press the toothpick into the slot.
 Let dry.

 4. Add another drop of glue in the slot about 1/4" from the block side.
 This will help hold the axle in place.